Showing 5216 items

 Photograph, Methodist Church Jubilee Hall, Station Street, Ringwood - circa 1929

 ... of building.
-Photograph appears to be taken from a newspaper... appears to be taken from a newspaper photograph as it is comprised ...Black and white photograph.
+Photograph appears to be taken from a newspaper... to be taken from a newspaper photograph as it is comprised of dots ...Black and white photograph.
 Duplicate of item no. 217.
 There seems to be a contradiction of dates, but the photographs are identical.
 Photograph appears to be taken from a newspaper due to its poor quality.Written on backing sheet, "Bought to make the Golden Jubilee of the Methodist Church in Ringwood 1929.
 Situated in Station St. now part of the R.S.L.
 Hall." and Black and white photograph of building with 'Jubilee Hall' written on the front of the building.
 Picket fence at front with two ladies standing in front of building.
 Photograph appears to be taken from a newspaper photograph as it is comprised of dots. -

 Tatura Irrigation & Wartime Camps Museum